MilanMisak/pixlserv/README.md

 ### Scaling

 Scales the image up to support retina devices.
 For example to generate a thumbnail of an image (`image.jpg`) at twice the size request `image@2x.jpg`.
 Only positive integers are accepted as valid scaling factors.

+### Named transformations

+In your configuration file you can specify transformations using parameters described above and then give each transformation a name.
+The transformation can then be invoked using a `t_mytransformation` URL parameter.

+Named transformations can also be set to be `eager`.
+Such transformations will be run for all images uploaded using the server straight after the upload happens.

+## Requirements

+A running [http://redis.io/](redis) instance is required for the server to be able to maintain a cache of images.
+Check the redis website to find out how to download and install redis.
+If you run redis on a different port than the default 6379 please make sure to set up a `PIXLSERV_REDIS_PORT` environment variable with the port you are using.